-Long Wharf Theatre works under the LORT (League of Regional Theatres) contract with Actors Equity Association (the actors and stage managers union).
+Long Wharf Theatre works under the LORT (League of Resident Theatres) contract with Actors Equity Association (the actors and stage managers union).
 The union determines the number of Non-Equity actors in any production.

 Long Wharf holds open auditions for Equity and Non-Equity actors both in New York City and in New Haven.
 These occur once annually, usually during the late spring or summer.
 Check back here for announcements.

 For general submissions, actors may send a photo and resume to: